Paramedic (PM)

 The certified individual must complete, document, and upload to their GEMR profile transcript the following continuing medical education (CME), prior to the end of their certification period.
 All CME must be from an accredited organization and the CME certificate must include the topic, the number of hours, the date, the instructor or course director, the name of the organization and contact information, as well as the CME certificate must bear the accreditation logo(s) and accreditation number for the educational program.
 A maximum of fifty percent (50%) of the CME may be done online.

-3 hours Airway, ventilation, capnography, and oxygenation.
+3.5 hours Airway, ventilation, capnography, and oxygenation.

-7.5 hours Cardiovascular (Cardiac arrest, post cardiac arrest, ventricular assist devices, cerebrovascular accident, congestive heart failure, acute coronary syndromes).
+8.5 hours Cardiovascular (Cardiac arrest, post cardiac arrest, ventricular assist devices, cerebrovascular accident, congestive heart failure, acute coronary syndromes).

-3 hours Trauma (Trauma triage, hemorrhage, central nervous system, special needs, fluid resuscitation, blood administration, trauma assessment, chest trauma, orthopedic trauma).
+7 hours Trauma (Trauma triage, hemorrhage, central nervous system, special needs, fluid resuscitation, blood administration, trauma assessment, chest trauma, orthopedic trauma).

 GEMR Required Skills Attestation:

-The GEMR Certified AEMT must complete their skills documentation on their profile page, and those skills must be attested to by a medical director or designee through their own GEMR profile, all the following skills competencies are required for renewal:
+The GEMR Certified Paramedic must complete their skills documentation on their profile page, and those skills must be attested to by a medical director or designee through their own GEMR profile, all the following skills competencies are required for renewal:

 1. Bag Valve Mask Ventilation